Rough Approximate subgroups: Introduction

 In a joint work with Massicot, the second named author provided in \cite{MW15} an alternative proof of Hrushovski's Lie Model Theorem avoiding any expansion of the language.
 While Hrushovski's original proof only uses the ideal of measure zero subsets, the argument in \cite{MW15} fundamentally exploits the additivity of the measure.

-In \cite{RF20}, the first named author adapted \cite[Theorem 3.5]{H12} and\cite[Theorem 4.2]{H12} for hyperdefinable sets, providing in particular a generalisation of the Lie Model Theorem for rough approximate subgroups.
+In \cite{RF22}, the first named author adapted \cite[Theorem 3.5]{H12} and \cite[Theorem 4.2]{H12} for hyperdefinable sets, providing in particular a generalisation of the Lie Model Theorem for rough approximate subgroups.
 This result was later used in \cite{HR22} for the particular case of metric groups.
-The argument in \cite{RF20} uses again a general version of the Stabilizer Theorem (now for hyperdefinable sets), and so the applications in \cite{HR22} require again to work with an expansion of the starting language.
+The argument in \cite{RF22} uses again a general version of the Stabilizer Theorem (now for hyperdefinable sets), and so the applications in \cite{HR22} require again to work with an expansion of the initial language.

-The aim of this paper is to adapt the alternative technique provided in \cite{MW15} for the case studied in \cite{HR22}.
+The aim of this paper is to adapt the alternative technique developed in \cite{MW15} for the case studied in \cite{HR22}.
 This is not a straightforward task --- while the ideal used for the original Lie Model Theorem is directly given by a measure, the ideal in \cite{HR22} is not associated with a measure at all.
 Instead, the ideal in \cite{HR22} is built as the inf-limit of the zero ideals of a sequence of subadditive set functions.
-Hence, in \cite{HR22}, we lack of the additivity property that is fundamentally used in \cite{MW15}.
-Fortunately, a careful analysis of the properties of these subadditive set functions shows that, although they are not completely additive, they still keep some rough additivity that could be exploited.
+Hence, in \cite{HR22}, we lack the additivity property that is fundamentally used in \cite{MW15}.
+Fortunately, a careful analysis of the properties of these subadditive set functions shows that, although they are not completely additive, they still keep some rough additivity that suffices to conclude the proof.